ujr/swtools/doc/Tools.md

 it in *writelines* is no longer feasible, it has to go into a central comparison routine, which is to be used for sorting the individual runs and for the merging of the runs.

+Further options allow case folding (`-f`), “dictionary sort” (`-d`, exercise 4-19) where runs of non-alpha-numeric characters are considered a single blank, and an initial numeric string (`-n`, exercise 4-20) that will sort numerically, while the remainder of the line still sorts lexicographically.

+Beware that on some systems `char` is signed and on some it's unsigned.
+We always cast to `unsigned char` before passing a character to any of the `<ctype.h>` functions (because they implicitly convert to `int` and we want no sign extension) and before computing character differences.
+When having a character string, we can convert the string pointer to `unsigned char*` (via `void*` to avoid a warning about differing signedness).